railsadminteam/rails_admin/README.md

 If you have a question, you can ask the [official RailsAdmin mailing list](http://groups.google.com/group/rails_admin) or ping sferik on IRC in [#railsadmin on irc.freenode.net](http://webchat.freenode.net/?channels=railsadmin).
 Please don't use the issue tracker, which is for *issues* only.

-Check if the build is green here: http://ci.railsadmin.org/job/RailsAdmin/

 If you have good reasons to think you found a *rails_admin* bug, submit a ticket (read the very end of this readme first)